MiSide: Plot

-The player character receives a dating simulation game called MiSide on his smartphone, featuring a female character named Mita.
-After playing the game for 37 days, he is suddenly transported inside, where he meets Mita personally.
-While spending time with her, the player discovers some cartridges with names on them in the bathroom.
-He later hears a noise coming from a nearby wardrobe, though Mita insists that he should not open it.
+The player character receives a life simulation game called MiSide on his smartphone, featuring a female character named Mita.
+After playing the game daily for 37 days, he is suddenly transported inside the game, where he meets Mita in person.
+While spending time with her, the player discovers cartridges labeled with names on them in the bathroom.
+He later hears a noise originating from inside a nearby wardrobe, as Mita warns him not to open it.

 When the player still attempts to open the wardrobe, Mita reveals her true nature by making the lights go out.
-With the help of another Mita whose top half is missing, the player finds a key to the door inside the wardrobe, leading him to the basement where he discovers a more benevolent version of Mita called Kind Mita, who gives the player a ring that will aid him on his journey.
-Kind Mita also informs him that the Mita he met before is an evil rejected version of Mita called Crazy Mita, who has brought male players into the game and turned them into cartridges so she can have company.
-After freeing her and avoiding Crazy Mita, the player ventures through the virtual reality, where he encounters other versions of Mita, some of whom try to help him while others attempt to harm him.
-He also learns that when a Mita is killed, she reboots but loses all recent memories.
-The player makes it his goal to reach the core to reboot Crazy Mita and escape back to the real world; however, Crazy Mita hinders his attempts at every corner.
+A Mita with her upper body missing helps the player find a key to a door inside the wardrobe.
+Using it leads him to the basement, where he discovers a benevolent version of Mita, Kind Mita, who gives him a ring to aid him on his journey.
+Kind Mita also informs him that the Mita he met before is an evil, rejected version of Mita called Crazy Mita, who has brought players into the game and turned them into cartridges in an effort for their presence.
+After freeing Kind Mita while evading Crazy Mita, the player ventures through the virtual reality, where he encounters other versions of Mita, some of whom try to help him while others attempt to harm him.
+He discovers that when a Mita is killed, she is rebooted, but in turn loses all memories except those preprogrammed.
+The player makes it his goal to reach the core to reboot Crazy Mita and escape back to the real world.
+However, Crazy Mita intervenes at every attempt.

-Eventually, the player succeeds and prepares to return to the real world, but discovers that Crazy Mita was unaffected by the reboot and that she had been slowly uploading him into a cartridge all along while stating that the player's real self is not needed anymore.
+Eventually, the player succeeds and prepares to return to the real world, but discovers that Crazy Mita was unaffected by the reboot and that she had been slowly uploading him into a cartridge all along, while stating that the player's real self is not needed anymore.
 After the player escapes, he deletes the game from his phone.
 In the end, Crazy Mita opens a safe in the basement and takes out a portable console from it.
 She then removes its cartridge, which has the player's name on it, revealing that the player never escaped back to the real world after all.

 There are two alternate endings aside from the main one.
 Should the player manage to open the safe in the basement, they will find the console from the main ending and remove the cartridge, which kills the player (since removing cartridges from the console while it is still on will result in instant death for players who are in the game).
 If the player completes the main storyline and other conditions before choosing not to open the wardrobe, Peaceful Mode activates, and Crazy Mita will not turn hostile.